Wiślica: Medieval period

 Located in the burial crypt of the 12th-century church, so-called Slab of Orants is a gypsum panel with engravings filled with black paste mixed with charcoal.
 It's showing two fields with plain figures separated and surrounded by decorated strips fringes, showing mythological creatures: griffins, a female centaur and the tree of life.
 The figures are believed to represent prince Henry of Sandomierz and Casimir the Just with their families.
 It is also a burial place of Henry of Sandomierz.
 The church with Slab of Orants was replaced in the 13th century by a bigger, three-aisled basilica.
 Its remains are still visible in the vaults and feature a decorative ceramic floor.

 The contemporary church was erected by Casimir the Great in the mid-14th century.
 It is an excellent example of the Gothic style and one of its kind in southern Poland.
 Also, it is a fine example of a two-aisled type church.
 The interior is richly decorated by precious and unique wall paintings, commissioned in around 1400 by king Jogaila.
 Two buildings located next to the basilica were erected for Jan Długosz in the 15th century in the late Brick Gothic style with some traces of early Renaissance architecture.
 In 1442, Długosz became a cantor at the Wiślica church and two years later its curator.
 In around 1460 he founded the belfry and a building for 12 canons and 12 assistant curates, a rare monument of medieval residential complex.

 Wiślica was granted charter rights by Ladislaus the Short in 1326.
 Since this time it was a place of frequent political gatherings, as well as the place of reading out of Wiślica Statutes.
 His son, king Casimir the Great built the towns fortified walls with three gates and the castle which was later pulled down.
 The town's spacious layout changed in those years.
 The new center of Wiślica was located on the commercial route, the so-called Via Salis.
 New bridges on the River Nida were constructed.
 Wiślica was granted important privileges, toll customs on the bridges, the exemption of townspeople custom duties and the right of storing salt.
 Wiślica was then known for its beer, which was delivered to Kraków for the royal court.

+From the 14th century Wiślica was the capital of a province, from the 15th century it was a county capital and the seat of a starosta (governor).